Do you prescribe medication

 - You can call me or email me.
 Either is fine and I usually reply within 24 hours Monday to Friday.
 If I am not free when you call please do leave me a message.
 It is entirely confidential as only I have access.

 - On your first contact do please provide a couple of options of times to call you.
-When I do please note that my call will be from a withheld number.
+When I do call my number will be withheld.

 I have formulated these answers to FAQs.
 You may have more.
 Please feel free to ask them on the telephone when you initially call me or in our first session as I appreciate you maybe unsure and feeling nervous